Nepal’s biggest stupa turns to biodegradable prayer flags | Malay Mail

-KATHMANDU, Dec 18 — Nepal’s largest stupa, one of the holiest pilgrimage sites in Tibetan Buddhism, was festooned with biodegradable prayer flags today after devotees replaced the more common synthetic version with a greener alternative.
+KATHMANDU, Dec 19 — Nepal’s largest stupa, one of the holiest pilgrimage sites in Tibetan Buddhism, was festooned with biodegradable prayer flags on Saturday after devotees replaced the more common synthetic version with a greener alternative.

 Colourful prayer flags — which have auspicious symbols and prayers inscribed on them — are an integral part of Buddhist rituals.